Florence Denmark: Early life and education

 Denmark was born in 1932 in Philadelphia to an attorney and a musician.
 She grew up with an older sister and a significant extended family.
 Since childhood, Denmark was academically successful.
 She was actively involved during her adolescent years at Roxborough High School in Philadelphia and graduated as valedictorian of her high school class In 1948.

 Following high school, Denmark studied history and psychology as an undergraduate at the University of Pennsylvania.
+While at the university, she became a member of Phi Sigma Sigma.
 She was involved in undergraduate research and wrote an honor's thesis revolving around leadership and gender.
 Graduating with the first double undergraduate major with honors in 1952, she subsequently went on to continue her graduate studies at the University of Pennsylvania.
 While she was pursuing her graduate degree, Florence married Stanley Denmark - an orthodontist - in 1953.
 After Denmark was awarded her PhD in social psychology in 1958, she moved to New York with her husband and they had three children.